ARM-software/armour/testbed/README.md

 Preliminaries
 =============

 The following assumes a Mac setup (though this is not essential).
-Note: network (DNS) issues under Vagrant are likely, so repeating the instructions may be needed.
+Note: network (DNS) issues under Vagrant are likely, so it may be necessary to repeat some commands.

 ### Docker